 If you have enough traffic but you can’t make money from your site, read:

 - Google AdSense Alternatives (If you did not get approved, or got banned)

 Any niche can make money online so “my niche sucks” is not an excuse to be honest.

 By the way…

 You know that cliche image that I’m totally not going to post here because of copyright trolls, with a guy digging under the earth for diamonds but then right before he hits the jackpot, unbeknown to him, he quits?

-Yeah that’s my whole point here, so be self-disciplined, and don’t quit until you absolutely now for sure that your online business is fucked, I mean flawed, or maybe both.
+Yeah, that’s my whole point here, so be self-disciplined, and don’t quit until you absolutely know for sure that your online business is fucked, I mean flawed, or maybe both.

 Did I quit an internet business 5 days into the making?